 Forrest found plain error in a jury instruction, in part because the instruction created “confusion as to whether the policy or custom finding is antecedent to reaching the deliberate indifference inquiry, or if the two are intertwined in some other way.”
 Id. at 118.

 In light of Forrest, a district court might consider avoiding such confusion by keeping any instruction on a policy or custom claim distinct from any instruction on an inadequate training or supervision claim.
+See also Hightower v.
+Philadelphia, 130 F.4th 352, 356 (3d Cir.
+2025) (“Challenges to ‘failures and inadequacies by municipalities’ must take the deliberate-indifference path, not the custom-or-policy path.”).
 It may not be necessary for a jury to know that an inadequate training or supervision claim can be understood as a species of policy claim.
 After all, the Harris opinion itself observed that it “may seem contrary to common sense to assert that a municipality will actually have a policy of not taking reasonable steps to train its employees.”
 489 U.S. at 389–90.

 4.6.4 Section 1983 –